mbyleen/aws-iam-auto-remediation/README.md

 This AWS Lambda function allows auto-remediation of a user adding him or her -self to an IAM group.
-Its setup is based on material found in this [post](https://aws.amazon.com/blogs/security/how-to-detect-and-automatically-revoke-unintended-iam-access-with-amazon-cloudwatch-events/) by Mustafa Torun on the AWS Security Blog and follows it closely.
+Its setup is based on material found in [this post](https://aws.amazon.com/blogs/security/how-to-detect-and-automatically-revoke-unintended-iam-access-with-amazon-cloudwatch-events/) by Mustafa Torun on the AWS Security Blog and follows it closely, repurposing it to work for a slightly different task.

-#####Step 1: Create an IAM role for the Lambda function
+#### Step 1: Create an IAM role for the Lambda function ####

 This step creates an IAM execution role for the Lambda function, giving it the permissions that it needs to make changes to other user permissions and to log